fsnader/CheckoutGateway/README.md

 This is the layer that keeps the implementation details of the domain abstractions.
 In this application, mostly of this is related to data access (repositories) and external integrations (gateways).

 ##### Gateways
 Includes the BankGateway implementation.
 This class emulates the connection between the gateway and the Bank.
+For this project, we're using just a mock class that returns dummy results, but for a real project, it probably would implement a service integration through queues, REST APIs, GRPc, or any other communication protocol.

 ##### Database
 Includes abstractions and classes related to Postgres data access.